NextGenerationHub/WRO/README.md

 *all the previous equipments were also connected to a 9V battery* For more information about wires coniction , check the "diagram" picture.
 For more information aboyt the code , check the "code" file.

+# Construction Process
+At first we start of collecting the hardware we need to build the car and after we looked hard for them we begin the building process that we thought its going to be not that hard but surprisingly it wasn't a lot of challenges faced us like

 # Motivation
 Our first and main reason to participate in this compittition is our passion to become a programmers , computer engineers or anything related to this field .